nolebase/integrations/docs/pages/en/integrations/vitepress-plugin-inline-link-preview/getting-started.md

   NolebaseInlineLinkPreviewPlugin, // [!code ++]
 } from '@nolebase/vitepress-plugin-inline-link-preview/client' // [!code ++]

-// If you are UnoCSS user, you don't need to import the styles manually,
-// UnoCSS should be able to take care of it during build time. import '@nolebase/vitepress-plugin-inline-link-preview/client/styles.css' // [!code ++]
+import '@nolebase/vitepress-plugin-inline-link-preview/client/styles.css' // [!code ++]

 export const Theme: ThemeConfig = {